phdinds-aim/resype/README.md

 </div>

 # ReSyPE: Recommender System in Python Environment
----

 ## Introduction
----
-ReSyPE (pronounced *recipe*) is a Python library for ML-based recommender systems.
+ReSyPE (pronounced *recipe*) is a Python library built for both practitioners and researchers that wish to quickly develop and deploy ML-based recommender systems.

 The library provides an end-to-end pipeline that includes:

-1. Loading transaction, user, and item feature datasets
+1. Loading transaction, user feature, and item feature datasets
-2. Flexible user and item clustering
+2. Interchangable methods for user and item clustering
-3. Modular machine learning-
+3. Modular framework for machine learning models

-This library was built for both practitioners and researchers that wish to quickly develop and deploy ML-based recommender systems.
+4. Iterative or decomposition-based techniques

+## Installation

+`pip install resype`

 ## Getting Started
----

     import resype